BP PLC

 2. BP may meet high capex needs due to the transformation of the business in favor of renewables

-3. Divestment of Rosneft will negatively affect BP cash flows with the loss of 15- 20% of pre-tax profit compared to 2021
+3. Divestment of Rosneft will negatively affect BP cash flows

 5. Supply chain disruptions in the EV segment and solar panels